Contact Us

 Flash-flooding is on the table once again with another round of showers and thunderstorms on the way to the DC-to-Philly-to-NYC corridor.
 Map courtesy NOAA/SPC

 The stalled-out frontal system that plays an important role in the destabilization of the atmosphere later today will turn around and advance northward as a warm front by later tonight and early Thursday.
-On the back side of the warm front, Thursday afternoon is likely to see the peak of the heat and humidity for the week with many spots featuring high temperatures well up in the 90’s.
-The next front to deal with will be a strong cold front that approaches and then crosses the area from later tomorrow night into early Friday…possibly bringing us yet another round of showers and thunderstorms.
+On the back side of the warm front, Thursday afternoon is likely to see the peak of the heat and humidity for the week with many spots featuring high temperatures up in the 90’s.
+The next front to deal with will be a strong cold front that crosses the northern Mid-Atlantic region from later tomorrow night into early Friday and then stalls out in the southern Mid-Atlantic later Friday.

-Much more comfortable conditions are headed to the Mid-Atlantic region for the Friday into Saturday time period…humidity will rise again quite noticeably for the second half of the weekend.
+Much more comfortable conditions are headed to at least the northern Mid-Atlantic region (e.g., Philly, NYC) for the Friday into Saturday time period…humidity will rise again quite noticeably for the second half of the weekend.
 Map courtesy NOAA, tropicaltidbits.com

 Meteorologist Paul Dorian